kavia-common/link-loop-puzzle-40557-40566/link_loop_frontend/README.md

 ## Notes

-- Numbers 1..9 are placed deterministically along a serpentine Hamiltonian path that traverses all cells once; digits are spaced evenly along that path.
+- Numbers 1..9 are placed along a randomized Hamiltonian path (vertical, horizontal, and mixed turns) that traverses all cells once; digit spacing is randomized using a seed.
 - The game starts in a ready state; drawing is disabled and the timer is idle until you click Start.
-Restart clears the path and restarts the timer.
+Start/Restart regenerates the layout (digits and target path constraints) for variety.